flybywiresim/website/src/posts/development_notam-2022-02.md

 [![ata-22-ksea-16R-H_RA](/img/notam-images/feb2022-series/systems/KSEA_16R_Slope.png)](/img/notam-images/feb2022-series/systems/KSEA_16R_Slope.png)
 *KSEA 16R Runway slope*

-As mentioned, one of the challenges for the flare is the slope of the runway.
-Due to this potential slope, it's not enough to bring the vertical speed in relation to the air to the target value.
-Important is to get the vertical speed relative to the ground to the target landing rate.
+As mentioned above, one of the challenges we faced is accounting for the slope of the runway.
+Due to this potential slope, the flare law cannot just bring the absolute vertical speed to the target value.
+It is also important to bring the vertical speed relative to the ground closer to the target landing rate.
 The only way to do this reliably is to use a radio altimeter.
 This is also the reason why this device is so essential for an Autoland.

-The signal from the radio altimeter is not a speed; it's a height.
-Therefore the signal needs to be derived.
+The signal from the radio altimeter reflects height - not speed - so the signal needs to be derived.
 Derivation of a noise signal is a challenge.
-Therefore, filtering the radio altimeter signal needs to be balanced between reactivity and smoothness and a wall just before the runway start is a challenge for the filter parameters.
+Thus, the radio altimeter signal filter has to strike a careful balance between reactivity and smoothness; a wall just before the threshold of the runway presents a challenge for filter parameter adjustment.

-The following filter is being used for the radio altitude:
+With this in mind, we devised the following filter for radio altitude signals:
 <img src="/img/notam-images/feb2022-series/systems/H_RA_Filter.svg" width="200" height="100">

-The following figure shows the Autoland in EDDM 26L.
+The following figure shows the Autoland at EDDM, runway 26L.
 The blue line shows the vertical speed relative to the air, and the orange line shows the vertical speed relative to the ground (based on the filtered radio altimeter signal).
-The unit is feet per minute.
 It can be seen that both lines are very close together because EDDM 26L has a clean terrain profile in front of the runway and the runway has no slope:
 [![ata-22-eddm-26L-Hdot](/img/notam-images/feb2022-series/systems/EDDM_26L_Hdot.svg)](/img/notam-images/feb2022-series/systems/EDDM_26L_Hdot.svg)

-In contrast, the following two figures for KSEA 16R and KLAS 01L show a discrepancy between vertical speed relative to air and ground (unit is feet per minute).
-The runway slope can also be seen because there is a difference even after the touchdown.
+In contrast, the following two figures for KSEA 16R and KLAS 01L show a discrepancy between vertical speed relative to the air and ground.
+The runway slope can also be seen because there is a difference between the two lines even after the touchdown.

 [![ata-22-ksea-16R-Hdot](/img/notam-images/feb2022-series/systems/KSEA_16R_Hdot.svg)](/img/notam-images/feb2022-series/systems/KSEA_16R_Hdot.svg)
 *KSEA 16R*